8 Documentation

 8.5.1 Metadata standards

 Metadata standards, typically field specific, establish a common way to describe your data which improves data interoperability as well as the ability of users to find, understand, and use data.
-Metadata standards can be applied in several ways (Bolam 2022; DDI Alliance 2023a).
+Metadata standards can be applied in several ways (Bolam 2022; Cofield 2023).

-- Formats: What machine-readable format should metadata be in?
+- Formats: What machine-readable format should metadata be in (e.g., XML, JSON)?

-- Schema: What fields are recommended verses mandatory for project, dataset, and variable level metadata?
+- Schema: What elements are recommended verses mandatory for project-, dataset-, and variable-level metadata?

 - Controlled vocabularies: A controlled list of terms used to index and retrieve data.

-Many fields have chosen metadata standards to adhere to.
-Some fields, like psychology (Kline 2018), are developing their own metadata standards, including formats, schemas, and vocabularies grounded in the FAIR principles and the Schema.org schema (Schema.org 2023).
-Yet, the Institute of Education Sciences recognizes that there are currently no agreed upon metadata standards in the field of education (Institute of Education Sciences n.d.).
+Many fields have chosen metadata standards to adhere to (Berry 2022; Bolam 2022) (see Figure 8.20).
+Some fields, like psychology (Kline et al. 2018), are developing their own metadata standards, including formats, schemas, and vocabularies grounded in the FAIR principles and the Schema.org schema (Schema.org 2023).
+Yet, the Institute of Education Sciences recognizes that there are currently no agreed-upon metadata standards in the field of education (Institute of Education Sciences 2023a).

 8.6 Wrapping it up